top of page

 You can click here to view the entire Priority Assistive Products List (APL), which begins on page 4.

-While the concept of an APL is to better support countries that are further behind on assistive technology awareness, access, policies, and provisions, there is potential for the United States to develop an advanced APL as it could add devices and softwares that aren’t as common, but hold the utmost importance.
+While the concept of an APL is to better support countries that are further behind on assistive technology awareness, access, policies, and provisions, there is potential for the United States to also use the APL for guidance, especially for lesser informed communities within the country.
 This would bring additional awareness for specific technologies for individuals, families, schools, AT professionals, etc. Having an APL categorized based on area of need may also be beneficial and while utilizing strategies to identify all of the potential categories of AT needs.
 For example, a section on AT for education will be extremely beneficial for students with IEPs and their families, as AT needs are supposed to be met for all students with an IEP, as coded under IDEA.

-In addition to the APL being made as a condensed AT list, there should also be a national database created for all available assistive technologies.
-There was a well known AT database, AbleData, which was made by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), but the database was unfortunately taken down in 2020.
-Having a centralized information system for AT is beneficial for everyone, including individuals and families, state AT programs, schools, direct service providers, and more.
+Continuing, there was a well known AT database, AbleData, which was made by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), but the database was unfortunately taken down in 2020.
+Having a centralized information system for AT is beneficial for everyone, including individuals and families, state AT programs, schools, direct service providers, and more, although technology companies and devices are being created constantly, so a centralized area would be difficult and costly to manage, although the concept is great.
 The creation (or recreation under the NIDILRR) of an AT database would require a lot of personnel to jumpstart, but it should be pursued nonetheless.
 For AT across the world, there is Eastin, a global database.

 Sources